ArJini16/tado-day-planner/README.md

 docker compose logs -f
 ```

-On first start, the container logs will print a tado° authorization URL and a
-user code — open it in a browser and approve.
-Tokens are then written to
-`./data/tokens.json` and reused across restarts.
+On first start, the container logs will print a tado° **authorization URL** and a **user code** — open it in a browser and approve.
+Tokens are then written to `./data/tokens.json` and reused across restarts.

-The service listens on **http://localhost:7171** by default (see
-`docker-compose.yml` to change the host port).
+> 🌐 The service listens on **http://localhost:7171** by default (see `docker-compose.yml` to change the host port).

 ---

-## API
+## 🔌 API

-All endpoints are `POST` only and require an encrypted time token in the JSON
+All endpoints are `POST` only and require an encrypted time token in the JSON body:
-body:

 ```json
 { "token": "<base64 AES-256-GCM ciphertext>" }